Lsq707/developer-jms8.0/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 ## Task 1: Install Management Agent on an OCI Host

+This task is for the installation of Management Agent in an OCI Host(OCI Compute Instance).
+If you've created an instance based on [Lab 4](?lab=create-a-java-application), continue with the steps here.
-This task is for the installation of Management Agent in an OCI Host (OCI Compute Instance).
-If you are installing the agent on a non-OCI host (e.g. on premise, other cloud computes), skip to Task 2.
+If you are installing the agent on a non-OCI host (e.g. on premise, other cloud computes), skip to [Task 2](?lab=set-up-of-management-agent#Task2:InstallManagementAgentonanon-OCIHost).

 **Pre-installation Policy Requirement**